Third Week already?

 We have been working on all of the content produced to date in order to achieve a higher level of consistency in terms of visual identity and delivery.

-The Testing instruction team researched existing versions of other tests for comparison points.
+The Test instruction team researched existing versions of other tests for comparison points.

 The Waiting room team began researching recent design work around waiting rooms and healthcare experiences.
-We found that multiple design teams put an emphasis on having a variety of seating options and clear sight lines to important information.
+We found that other clinics were designed with an emphasis on having a variety of seating options and clear sight lines to important information.
 We took inspiration from the quote “your waiting room is your first chance to tell your patients you care about them”.

 The Website team began the process by researching other clinics websites from Scotland outwards.
 Some prize-winning references made a statement on simplicity and ease of access.